Skykurohi/Alarm/README.md

 - SoundVolumeView: https://www.nirsoft.net/utils/sound_volume_view.html
   - Install executable into tools folder

-- Modify script variables under # Configure
+- Modify script variables in alarm.py to match your environment

 - Add a schedule in Windows Task Scheduler to run alarm.bat at whatever frequency/setting you desire